Colorado Department of Transportation

 Utilize traffic engineering fundamentals, Manual on Uniform Traffic Control Devices (MUTCD), Highway Capacity Manual (HCM), Highway Safety Manual (HSM), CDOT M&S Standards and other industry accepted standards and procedures to support the planning, design and implementation of engineering projects and operation of traffic control systems.

 Other job duties as assigned.

-Travel required during work hours throughout region 5.
+Travel required during work hours throughout the Denver Metro area

 Required to operate CDOT vehicles